pedrofrs/pedrofrs/README.md

  # Hey, im Pedro :brazil:​

- ## A brazilin student of materials engennering at the Rural Federal University of Pernambuco, but recenty im star a bootcamp Bootcamp of .NET;
+ ### I'm brazilin student of engennering at the Rural Federal University of Pernambuco;
- mm very excited with programing and its very excited to lear about this new world.
+ ### Recently i aplly for a bootcamp to learn how to code in C#/.NET  and im very excited with all this;